Meet the Photographers

 Diego Francisco Sánchez Lázaro was born on March 30, 2001, in the Hospital San Vicente de Paul in Heredia, Costa Rica.
 He spent the majority of his childhood in a neighbourhood known as the Terraza de San Rafael de Heredia.

 He currently lives in Los Ángeles de San Rafael de Heredia in Costa Rica.
-He studied professional photography and videography, and is dedicated to documenting life stories that narrate the experiences, relationships, and memories of Costa Rican personalities.
-The inspiration to participate in the “Safe” Project to End Violence Against Children is due to the importance of taking care of the current and future generations and the duty that we as a society have to provide better educational opportunities, better social opportunities, and better health opportunities.
-Ensuring their stability so that they can enjoy their childhood and adolescence, which is a unique and wonderful period in their lives.
+He studied professional photography and video, and is dedicated to documenting life stories that narrate the experiences, relationships, and memories of Costa Rican people.
+He was inspired to take part in the Safe Project to End Violence Against Children because of his belief in the importance of caring for current and future generations and in our duty that as a society to provide better educational opportunities, better social opportunities, and better health opportunities.
+He is keen to promote a stable environment for children so that they can enjoy their childhood and adolescence, which is a unique and wonderful period in their lives.

 Denis Taban, from South Sudan, currently living in Kakuma Refugee Camp, Kenya is a young refugee, he is passionate about storytelling, particularly about refugee education, because he has faced many challenges in accessing education there.
 He doesn’t want other young refugees to endure the same struggles.
 He founded Fly Bring Smile, a refugee-led organization that trains young children in drawing, allowing them to express themselves and share their stories through art.